qcz/vscode-text-power-tools/README.md

 Description:
 * Opening the VS Code Command Palette with `Ctrl+Shift+P`
-* Entering `filter`, so Text Power Tools' filter commands are dispalyed
+* Entering `filter`, so Text Power Tools' filter commands are displayed
 * Selecting the `Text Power Tools: Filter lines including string into a new editor` command
 * Entering `tiger` as the filter text
 * The command runs and pipes the result into a new editor